Getting your Trinity Audio player ready...

 Chapter 12: It’s All in the Archetype

-I wearily rolled my head to lock eyes with Shellie.
-From our trek out of the woods, I knew she only possessed a limited understanding, so I spoke slowly.
+I wearily rolled my head, too weak to lift, and locked eyes with Shellie.
+From our trek out of the woods, I knew she had a very limited understanding, so I spoke slowly.
 “We are going over there, okay?
-My room is up there.”
+That’s my room up there.”

-Unfortunately, I made the mistake of pointing to my window on the second story.
-In a freakish response to my words, Shellie scooped me up, flipped me over her shoulder, and zipped us through the back yard.
+In a freakish response to my words, Shellie scooped me up, flipped me over her shoulder like a gym bag, and bolted across the backyard.

-As if waking from a daydream, an urgent thought hit me.
+As if waking from a daydream, a chilling thought struck me.

 If a trail of mud and blood is in my room from the window, did we leave bloody breadcrumbs from the woods right back into my room?